ereynrs/SciArticlesRecommender/README.md

 # README
 ## Overview
-Task is to process, transform, and load the input data into the Neo4j graph database.
+Data is processed, transformed, and loaded into the Neo4j graph database.
-Using the cleaned and modelled data, you will disambiguate authors, make recommendations in terms of what authors could review the incoming publications and determine which are the most influential authors.
+Using the cleaned and modelled data, authors are disambiguated, recommendations in terms of what authors could review the incoming publications are made, and the most influential authors are identified.

 The sample data files in CSV format:
 * publications.csv,
 * authors.csv,